 So, the real unmet challenge is to build a trust connection that engages your prospects.
 One way to do that is to include meaningful content in your sales follow-up emails.

-Meaningful content is something that shows the customers that you are not just sending them content that you send to everyone else.
+Meaningful content is something that helps the customers you are sending it to.

 It’s useful AND personalized as much as possible.